Peter Ralph Randall: Anti-apartheid activity

 From 1973 to October 1977 Randall was Director of Ravan Press, which was established in 1972 by Beyers Naudé, Danie van Zyl and Randall (the unusual spelling of "Ravan" is due to the word being made up of the initial letters of Randall, van Zyl, and Naudé).
 Randall's role was diverse: editor, publisher, salesman, and financial manager.
 In a time when "non-whites" were severely repressed by the government, Ravan Press became an important avenue through which dissident voices could be heard.
 Its first literary title was Sing for our Execution (1973) by Wopko Jensma, and Randall proceeded to develop an impressive list of emerging writers.
 His approach was that: "Artists are able to interpret our situation and speak to people of all groups in a universal medium and in a way that academics, journalists and clergy cannot because they are so firmly labelled in their ethnic or denominational boxes."
-Ravan had several publishing "firsts", most notable being the acceptance of JM Coetzee's first book, Dusklands, after it had been rejected by other South African and international publishers.
+Ravan had several publishing "firsts", most notable being the acceptance of J. M. Coetzee's first book, Dusklands, after it had been rejected by other South African and international publishers.
 Other firsts included works by Sipho Sepamla, Chabani Manganyi, Miriam Tladi, Peter Wilhelm, and Stephen Gray.

 Due to his involvement in anti-apartheid publishing, Randall experienced severe state repression from 1970 onwards.
 His passport was confiscated in 1972 for a period of ten years.
 It was returned for one month in 1981, after pressure from German and American publishers for Randall to attend the Frankfurt Book Fair; it was returned in full in 1982.
 Randall was also prosecuted in 1973 under the Commissions Act for refusing to give evidence before the Schlebusch Commission, along with Beyers Naudé and others, and was sentenced to three months imprisonment, suspended.
 In 1974 the three founding directors of Ravan were prosecuted under the Internal Security Act for publishing the words of a "banned person" (Paul Pretorius of NUSAS), but the case was dismissed on a technicality because the security police confused Spro-cas and Ravan Press.

 Randall also experienced harassment such as having his mail and telephone calls intercepted, attempts to plant spies, intimidation of bookshops not to stock Ravan titles, having his visitors trailed, cars being outside his house with listening devices in them, and so on.
 An unsuccessful attempt was made to entice both Randall and Naudé into a relationship with a buxom Post Office employee.